maheeniftikhar24/navttc-ceh-writeups/final-assessment/README.md

 > A detailed write-up of this task will be available in the **SQL Injection Authentication Bypass** section of this repository.

+## Tasks Assigned to Other Students

+Every student received a different practical task.
+Some of the tasks I remember being assigned to other candidates included:

+* Exploiting **Linux** and **Windows** machines.
+* Performing **Privilege Escalation** on compromised systems.

+> **Note:** These are based on discussions with fellow candidates after the assessment and are shared only to give future students an idea of the types of practical tasks they may encounter.